covjson/specification/spec.md

 Parameter objects represent metadata about the values of the coverage in terms of the observed property (like water temperature), the units, and others.

-- A parameter object may have any number of members (name/value pairs).
+- A parameter object MAY have any number of members (name/value pairs).
-- A parameter object must have a member with the name `"type"` and the value `"Parameter"`.
+- A parameter object MUST have a member with the name `"type"` and the value `"Parameter"`.
-- A parameter object may have a member with the name `"id"` where the value must be a string and should be a common identifier.
+- A parameter object MAY have a member with the name `"id"` where the value MUST be a string and SHOULD be a common identifier.
-- A parameter object may have a member with the name `"label"` where the value must be an i18n object that is the name of the parameter and which should be short.
-Note that this should be left out if it would be identical to the `"label"` of the `"observedProperty"` member.
+- A parameter object MAY have a member with the name `"label"` where the value MUST be an i18n object that is the name of the parameter and which SHOULD be short.
+Note that this SHOULD be left out if it would be identical to the `"label"` of the `"observedProperty"` member.
-- A parameter object may have a member with the name `"description"` where the value must be an i18n object which is a, perhaps lengthy, textual description of the parameter.
+- A parameter object MAY have a member with the name `"description"` where the value MUST be an i18n object which is a, perhaps lengthy, textual description of the parameter.
-- A parameter object must have a member with the name `"observedProperty"` where the value is an object which must have the member `"label"` and which may have the members `"id"`, `"description"`, and `"categories"`.
-The value of `"label"` must be an i18n object that is the name of the observed property and which should be short.
-If given, the value of `"id"` must be a string and should be a common identifier.
-If given, the value of `"description"` must be an i18n object with a textual description of the observed property.
-If given, the value of `"categories"` must be a non-empty array of category objects.
-A category object must an `"id"` and a `"label"` member,  and may have a `"description"` member.
-The value of `"id"` must be a string and should be a common identifier.
-The value of `"label"` must be an i18n object of the name of the category and should be short.
-If given, the value of `"description"` must be an i18n object with a textual description of the category.
+- A parameter object MUST have a member with the name `"observedProperty"` where the value is an object which MUST have the member `"label"` and which MAY have the members `"id"`, `"description"`, and `"categories"`.
+The value of `"label"` MUST be an i18n object that is the name of the observed property and which SHOULD be short.
+If given, the value of `"id"` MUST be a string and SHOULD be a common identifier.
+If given, the value of `"description"` MUST be an i18n object with a textual description of the observed property.
+If given, the value of `"categories"` MUST be a non-empty array of category objects.
+A category object MUST an `"id"` and a `"label"` member,  and MAY have a `"description"` member.
+The value of `"id"` MUST be a string and SHOULD be a common identifier.
+The value of `"label"` MUST be an i18n object of the name of the category and SHOULD be short.
+If given, the value of `"description"` MUST be an i18n object with a textual description of the category.
-- A parameter object may have a member with the name `"categoryEncoding"` where the value is an object where each key is equal to an `"id"` value of the `"categories"` array within the `"observedProperty"` member of the parameter object.
-There must be no duplicate keys.
-The value is either an integer or an array of integers where each integer must be unique within the object.
+- A parameter object MAY have a member with the name `"categoryEncoding"` where the value is an object where each key is equal to an `"id"` value of the `"categories"` array within the `"observedProperty"` member of the parameter object.
+There MUST be no duplicate keys.
+The value is either an integer or an array of integers where each integer MUST be unique within the object.
-- A parameter object may have a member with the name `"unit"` where the value is an object which must have either or both the members `"label"` or/and "`symbol`", and which may have the member `"id"`.
-If given, the value of `"symbol"` must either be a string of the symbolic notation of the unit, or an object with the members `"value"` and `"type"` where `"value"` is the symbolic unit notation and `"type"` is a URI which references the unit serialization scheme that is used.
-If given, the value of `"label"` must be an i18n object of the name of the unit and should be short.
-If given, the value of `"id"` must be a string and should be a common identifier.
-It is strongly recommended to reference a unit serialization scheme to allow automatic unit conversion.
+- A parameter object MAY have a member with the name `"unit"` where the value is an object which MUST have either or both the members `"label"` or/and "`symbol`", and which MAY have the member `"id"`.
+If given, the value of `"symbol"` MUST either be a string of the symbolic notation of the unit, or an object with the members `"value"` and `"type"` where `"value"` is the symbolic unit notation and `"type"` is a URI which references the unit serialization scheme that is used.
+If given, the value of `"label"` MUST be an i18n object of the name of the unit and SHOULD be short.
+If given, the value of `"id"` MUST be a string and SHOULD be a common identifier.
+It is RECOMMENDED to reference a unit serialization scheme to allow automatic unit conversion.
-- If [UCUM](http://unitsofmeasure.org) is used as unit serialization scheme, then the `"type"` value of `"symbol"` shall be `"http://www.opengis.net/def/uom/UCUM/"`.
+- If [UCUM](http://unitsofmeasure.org) is used as unit serialization scheme, then the `"type"` value of `"symbol"` SHALL be `"http://www.opengis.net/def/uom/UCUM/"`.
-- A parameter object must not have a `"unit"` member if the `"observedProperty"` member has a `"categories"` member.
+- A parameter object MUST NOT have a `"unit"` member if the `"observedProperty"` member has a `"categories"` member.

 Example for a continuous-data parameter: